-Wash Your Windows Like a Pro: It’s Easy
+How to Wash Windows Like a Pro: It’s Easy

 Washing home windows is one task most homeowners like the least and put off the most.
 However, having clean windows gives your home’s appearance an instant boost.
-By following these easy tips, you will learn how to wash windows like a pro with professional results.
+By following these easy tips, you’ll learn how to wash windows like a pro with professional results.

 What You Need to Wash Your Windows